 The Middle Rio Grande Endangered Species Collaborative Program (Collaborative Program) is a collaborative effort consisting of federal, state, and local governmental entities, Pueblos and Tribes , and non-governmental organizations.
 The Collaborative Program Area includes the headwaters of the Rio Chama watershed and the Rio Grande, including tributaries, from the New Mexico-Colorado state line downstream to the elevation of the spillway crest of the Elephant Butte Reservoir at 4450 feet above mean sea level, excluding the land area reserved for the full pool of the Elephant Butte Reservoir.
 Pueblo and Tribal lands and resources within the Collaborative Program Area will not be included in the Collaborative Program without the express written consent of the affected Pueblo or Tribe.

-The Collaborative Program Thereby Tprovides a collaborative forum that supports scientific analysis and implementation of adaptive management to the benefit and recovery of the listed species pursuant to the Endangered Species Act within the Collaborative Program Area, and to protect existing and future water uses while complying with applicable state, federal and tribal laws, rules and regulations.
+The Collaborative Program facilitates coordination, collaboration, and information-sharing among entities with responsibility for and interest in federally listed species.
+In so doing, the Collaborative Program provides a collaborative forum that supports scientific analysis and implementation of adaptive management to the benefit and recovery of the federally listed species pursuant to the federal Endangered Species Act (1973) within the Collaborative Program Area, and to protect existing and future water uses while complying with applicable federal, state and tribal laws, rules, and regulations.
+The Collaborative Program was officially established in 2002 with the signing of the Memorandum of Understanding.
+In 2008, Collaborative Program signatories reaffirmed their commitment by signing the Memorandum of Agreement (MOA), which was amended again in March 2022

-The Collaborative Program shall not support any action that may impairstate water rights, or federal reserved water rights, of individuals and entities; federal or other water rights of Indian nations and Indian individuals, or Indian trust assets; San Juan-Chama Project contractual rights; and the State of New Mexico’s ability to comply with Rio Grande Compact delivery obligations.
+The Collaborative Program shall not support any action that could impair the following: state water rights, or federal reserved water rights, of individuals and entities; federal or other water rights of Indian nations and Indian individuals or Indian trust assets; San Juan-Chama Project contractual rights; and the State of New Mexico’s ability to comply with Rio Grande Compact delivery obligations.

 Authority

-Under section 4(f)(2) of the Endangered Species Act, 16 U.S.C. § 1536(f)(2), the Secretary of the Interior is directed to develop and implement plans for the conservation of endangered species.
-The Secretary of the Interior may enlist the services of public and private agencies, individuals and institutions in developing and implementing such recovery plans.
+Under section 4(f)(2) of the federal Endangered Species Act, 16 U.S.C. § 1536(f)(2), the Secretary of the Interior is directed to develop and implement plans for the conservation of candidate, threatened, and endangered species.
+The Secretary of the Interior may enlist the services of public and private agencies, individuals, and institutions in developing and implementing such recovery plans.
 Advice from such agencies, individuals, and institutions, such as that offered by Signatories, is not subject to the Federal Advisory Committee Act, 5 U.S.C. app.
-2. The Collaborative Program does not create an agency, board, commission, or any other entity of state government.
+2. The Collaborative Program is consistent with Section 4(f)(2) and does not create an agency, board, commission, or any other entity of state government nor does the MOA create a state advisory committee subject to Section 9-1-1 NMSA 1978..

 Definitions